brenden-hogan/til/unix/my-cargo-essentials.md

 Essential cargo utilities I use every day.
 All can be installed with `cargo install <name>`

-Can also be installed via homebrew unless noted
+Can also be installed via homebrew on osx unless noted

 - [ripgrep](https://github.com/BurntSushi/ripgrep)
 - [just](https://github.com/casey/just)